Linden Alumna Tara Mansouri-Moayed Receives 12th Annual Nancy Ruth Award

-Tara Mansouri-Moayed was unable to be in Toronto to receive the award.
+Tara Mansouri-Moayed (bottom row, 4th from the left) was unable to be in Toronto to receive the award.
 She is presently working with the Afghan Ministry of Finance as a senior policy advisor on national infrastructure projects.

 By Tara Silver, Director of Student Advising

 Tara Mansouri-Moayed graduated from The Linden School in 2005 and went on to study political science at the University of Waterloo in their world-renowned co-op program.
 Tara then received a full scholarship to continue graduate work in political science, earning a Master’s degree and then going on to work for International Planned Parenthood in Botswana and UNICEF in Toronto.